Dominik48N/Python-Test/README.md

 # Python-Test
-This project is a python test.
+This project is for python tests.